4 Season Sunroom buying guide including cost & popular additions.

 If you have decided that you want to have a four season sunroom build here are some additions and extra features you should consider incorporating in your room design.

-- French Doors
+• French Doors

-A standard sunroom design is to have ceiling to floor glass panels for walls.
+A standard design is to have ceiling to floor glass panels for walls.
 Why not have one portion made of French doors instead?

-- Screens
+• Screens

-- Skylights
+• Skylights

-A few strategically placed skylights on your four season sunroom roof will allow even more natural light into your room.
+A few strategically placed skylights on your roof will allow even more natural light into your room.

 Skylights are an especially attractive option for stargazers as it will allow glimpse of the night sky from your sunroom.

-- Ceiling Fans
+• Ceiling Fans

-Ceiling fans don’t just make for an exciting room design feature; they can help improve the air flow and circulation in your room.
+Ceiling fans don’t just make for an exciting room design feature; they can help improve the airflow and circulation in your room.
 They can save you in cooling costs.

-- Fireplace
+• Fireplace

-- Plants
+• Plants

-- Tinted Glass
+• Tinted Glass

 Instead of totally clear glass windows, you might want to have slightly tinted glass for your sunroom walls – especially on the side that gets the most amount of sun.
 This will cut down the glare and provide some UV and heat protection.

-- Insulated Windows
+• Insulated Windows

-Insulated double pane or triple pane windows can help keep the room warmer during the cold winter months and cooler during the warm summer months.
-These can be especially useful for helping regulate the temperature int he space and cut down on electricity bills.
+Insulated double-pane or triple-pane windows can help keep the room warmer during the cold winter months and cooler during the warm summer months.
+These can be especially useful for helping regulate the temperature in the space and cut down on electricity bills.

 4 Season Sunroom Kits

-If you want to save in costs, you should look into four season sunroom kits.
+If you want to save on costs, you should look into four season sunroom kits.
 There are prefabricated kits with the framework for the room and the panels for the wall.
 You can assemble these pieces on site.

 On average, however, you should be able to find a prefabricated sunroom kit for about $6,000 to $30,000.